Nausheen-S/NausheenBookStore/README.md

 # NausheenBookStore

 ## Project Goal:
-- To create an ASP.NET MVC project to along with Areas.
+- To create an ASP.NET core project along with Areas.
 - Created as part of academic requirement for the WEB452 Class at St. Clair College.

 ## Technology Used: